Here are three problems your business might have if you haven’t got your price to what I call your pricing sweet spot yet.

 Problem three – working all hours

 When your prices are too low, you end up having to do a lot of hours to bring in enough money to live on.
-And you’re often too busy to think about doing some marketing, so you also get the feast and famine situation where some months you’re really busy and others are totally dead.
+And you’re often too busy to think about doing some marketing, so you also get the feast and famine situation where some months you’re busy, and others are dead.

-You’d love to be able to pay for some business coaching to sort this out, or maybe a part-time member of staff to help out, but you just can’t afford the time or the money.
+You’d love to be able to pay a business coach to sort this out, or maybe a part-time member of staff to help out, but you can’t afford the time or the money.

 Any of these sound familiar?
 Or maybe your business has a bit of all of them?